Gary Harkins: Dundee (third spell)

 At the start of the 2015–16 season, Harkins set up two goals in the first five league matches of the season.
 However, in a match against Aberdeen, on 22 August 2015, he received a straight red card in the last minute of the game for fouling Adam Rooney in the penalty box, as Dundee loss 2–0.
 After serving a one match suspension, Harkins made his return to the starting line–up, in a 1–0 win against Partick Thistle on 12 September 2015.
 However, by October, he soon lost his place in the starting line–up and was placed on the substitute bench.
 By December, Harkins soon worked his way back to the starting eleven.
 He scored his first goal of the season, in a 3–1 loss against Motherwell on 12 December 2015.
 A month later, on 16 January 2016, Harkins scored a brace and set up two goals, in a 4–2 win against Partick Thistle.
 Ten days later, on 26 January 2016, he scored his third goal of the season, in a 3–1 win against Falkirk in the fourth round of the Scottish Cup.
-Harkins then became a captain for the Dens for a number of matches in absent of James McPake.
+Harkins then became a captain for the Dens for a number of matches in the absence of James McPake.
 On 19 February 2016, Dundee opted to take up their option of a two year contract extension that would ensure his stay at the Dens.
 On 21 February 2016, in a buildup to a match against Rangers in the quarter–finals of the Scottish Cup, Harkins made a comment about the opposition team, calling them "the new Rangers".
 This led him receiving warnings from manager Paul Hartley over his comment.
 He said the comment was meant to be a joke.
 However, Harkins started as captain and was booed by Rangers’ supporters throughout the match, as Dundee loss 4–0 and was out of the Scottish Cup.
 After serving a one match suspension, he returned to the first team, coming on as a 62nd-minute substitute, in a 0–0 draw against Celtic on 5 April 2016.
 In a follow–up match, Harkins scored his third goal of the season, in a 2–1 loss against Hamilton Academical.
 However, he suffered ankle injury that saw him out for the rest of the 2015–16 season.
 At the end of the 2015–16 season, Harkins made thirty–five appearances and scoring five times in all competitions.

 However, the start of the 2016–17 season saw Harkins find his first team opportunities at Dundee limited, having fallen out of favour with Paul Hartley.
 This caused him to train with the Dens’ youth team.